RationAI/xopat/plugins/README.md

 # Plugins

+It is easy to create and plug-in a plugin.

-Dynamic `PHP` scripting allows for painless plugin creation, insertion and dependency deduction.
-A plugin must be in its own folder placed here (`./plugins/`).
+Each plugin must be in its own folder placed here (`./plugins/`).
 Inside, one file must exist (otherwise the plugin won't load):

 ### `include.json`
-Since we're in `JavaScript`, a `JSON` file is required that defines the plugin and it's inclusion:
+A `JSON` file is required that defines the plugin and it's inclusion:

 ````json
 {